rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## Fetching a RP Cookie

-RAnalytics provides a public API to fetch the RP Cookie by instantiating `RAnalyticsRpCookieFetcher` class.
+RakutenAnalytics provides a public API to fetch the RP Cookie by instantiating `RAnalyticsRpCookieFetcher` class.

 Note: the completion handler of `getRpCookieCompletionHandler` may be called on a background queue.